WakeOnWeb/swagger/README.md

 Installation
 ------------

-The component can easily be installaed using
+The component can easily be installed using

     composer require wakeonweb/swagger